-We're dedicated to publishing and displaying the work of the freshest voices in literature and art alongside established artists, poets and writers.
+We're dedicated to publishing the work of the freshest voices in literature and art alongside established artists, poets and writers.

-Every year, a new staff takes over Columbia Journal, made up entirely of second-year students in the MFA creative writing program: poets, nonfiction and fiction authors who are looking to publish the visionary, experimental work you're proud on in our Online and Print publications.
+Every year, a new staff takes over Columbia Journal, made up entirely of second-year students in the MFA creative writing program: poets, nonfiction and fiction writers who are looking to publish the visionary, experimental work that Columbia Journal is known for.

-Prose pieces should be 5,000 words or less, and poetry submissions can be 5 printed pages.
+Prose submissions should be 5,000 words or less, and poetry submissions can be up to five pages.

 We accept simultaneous submissions (even for the winter contest), but we ask that you please inform us as soon your work is accepted somewhere else.

 You can withdraw a submission within the Submittable platform.
 If you only want to withdraw one piece (or poem) from your overall submission, please email firstname.lastname@example.org with the details of your request.